MicrosoftDocs/cloud-adoption-framework/docs/innovate/innovation-guide/devices.md

 **Add context to the real world:** Give your users a better understanding of their data, where they need it, and when they need it by placing and connecting your digital content to physical points of interest.

 **Share holograms across devices:** Accelerate decisions and results by bringing 3D to your team and customers on the device of their choice.
-Spatial anchors makes it easy for people in the same space to participate in multiuser, mixed-reality applications.
+Spatial Anchors makes it easy for people in the same space to participate in multiuser, mixed-reality applications.

 **Engaging experiences:** Connect spatial anchors by creating relationships between them, and deliver a user experience that might include two or more points of interest that a user must interact with to complete a task.
 Your application can let a user place a virtual artifact in the real world.
 In an industrial setting, a user could receive contextual information about a machine by pointing a supported device camera at it.